Jeff Burton: No. 31 car

-2005 was Burton's first full year at RCR, and he had six Top 10s and three Top 5s for the year, including a third-place finish in the Subway Fresh 500 at Phoenix in April and a second-place finish in the Sharpie 500 at Bristol Motor Speedway.
+2005 was Burton's first full season at RCR, and he had six top-tens and three top-fives for the year, including a 3rd-place finish in the Subway Fresh 500 at Phoenix in April and a second place finish in the Sharpie 500 at Bristol Motor Speedway.

 In 2006, Burton won the pole for four races, bringing his total number of career pole wins to six.
 This poles were for the Daytona 500, the USG Sheetrock 400 at Chicagoland Speedway, the Brickyard 400 at Indianapolis Motor Speedway, and the GFS Marketplace 400 at Michigan International Speedway.
 Prior to qualifying for the Daytona 500, Burton was extremely enthusiastic about the improvements to RCR as a whole.
 He proved this by winning his first pole since September 2000 at Richmond.
 The Allstate 400 pole gave Richard Childress Racing the front row as teammate Clint Bowyer recorded the second fastest time.
-Burton's best finish came in the Chicagoland race where he recorded a second-place finish.
+Burton's best finish came in the Chicagoland race, where he finished second.
 He led the most laps at Indianapolis and Bristol's Sharpie 500, setting the pace for more than half the race.
 In the Busch Series, he won at Atlanta Motor Speedway and Dover International Speedway, breaking his four-year winless streak in any series.
 After the race at Richmond International Raceway Jeff qualified for the Chase for the Nextel Cup.
 During the Chase, Burton won the Dover 400 at Dover International Speedway, breaking a 185-race winless streak dating back to October 28, 2001, allowing him to take the points lead, and retain it for the next three races.
-However, a series of relatively poor finishes in subsequent races, including a flat tire at Talladega while running in the top five and an engine failure at Martinsville, eliminated Burton from contention for the championship.
+However, a series of relatively poor finishes in subsequent races, including a flat tire at Talladega while running in the top-five and an engine failure at Martinsville, eliminated Burton from contention for the championship.

 Burton won the Samsung 500 at Texas on April 15, 2007, driving with sponsorship from Prilosec OTC, passing former teammate Matt Kenseth on the final lap, making him the first driver to have multiple wins at Texas Motor Speedway.
 He later went on to qualify for the Chase for the Nextel Cup, he tied for seventh in the 2007 standings.